KieranPritchard/Password-Manager/ReadMe.md

 This project was recently updated to take advantage of OOP (Object Orientated Programming).
 Alongside this, I updated comments and certain flows so it would be more focused around being a demonstration.
 My changes are detailed in a new file with the old code being in another for comparison reasons.

 ### Objective:
-To create another cyber security based project, around password security.
-I also wanted to pursue a project that uses CRUD (Create, Read, Update, Delete), to build skills with persistent storage.
+To create a Cyber-Security based project, with a theme of password security and handling.
+I also wanted to pursue a project that uses CRUD (Create, Read, Update, Delete), to build skills with programming persistent storage.
+I later reprogrammed this to take advantage of Object Orientated Programming (OOP)
 ### Technology and Tools Used:
 * **Language:** Python.
 * **Framework/Library:** Cryptography.